Abciximab

-Abciximab, a glycoprotein IIb/IIIa receptor antagonist manufactured by Janssen Biologics BV and distributed by Eli Lilly under the trade name ReoPro, is a platelet aggregation inhibitor mainly used during and after coronary artery procedures like angioplasty to prevent platelets from sticking together and causing thrombus (blood clot) formation within the coronary artery.
+Abciximab, a glycoprotein IIb/IIIa receptor antagonist antibody manufactured by Janssen Biologics BV and distributed by Eli Lilly under the trade name ReoPro, is a platelet aggregation inhibitor mainly used during and after coronary artery procedures like angioplasty to prevent platelets from sticking together and causing thrombus (blood clot) formation within the coronary artery.
 It is a glycoprotein IIb/IIIa inhibitor.

 While abciximab has a short plasma half-life, due to its strong affinity for its receptor on the platelets, it may occupy some receptors for weeks.
 In practice, platelet aggregation gradually returns to normal about 96 to 120 hours after discontinuation of the drug.
 Abciximab is made from the Fab fragments of an immunoglobulin that targets the glycoprotein IIb/IIIa receptor on the platelet membrane.

 Indications for use

 Abciximab is indicated for use in individuals undergoing percutaneous coronary intervention (angioplasty with or without stent placement).
 The use of abciximab in this setting is associated with a decreased incidence of ischemic complications due to the procedure and a decreased need for repeated coronary artery revascularization in the first month following the procedure.

 Research also shows that this drug can be of use for patients with diabetes and chronic kidney disease.
 It is not the appropriate drug of choice if a patient is scheduled for an emergency surgery (i.e., heart surgery) because bleeding time may take about 12 hours to normalize.
 Pediatric uses include treatment of Kawasaki disease.